+Name of Candidate.
 Name of candidate:

 INSTRUCTIONS FOR REFEREE:

-Please state below in what capacity and since when you have known the candidate, opinion on the candidate's ability to undertake the LL.M. programme in International Law.
+Please state below in what capacit ty and since when you have known the candidate, and your o undertake the LL.M. programme in International Maritime

+-

+-

+NTa-

 Name:

+Title:

+Institution: Signature:

+Date: